Why Bed Bugs Are A Constant Threat For Jacksonville-Area Homes

 Okay, So What Can You Do About Bed Bugs?

 Learn to recognize bed bugs and the evidence of a bed bug infestation.
 Then, when you detect these bugs, contact a licensed pest control professional for fast and effective bed bug remediation.
-Not only are these insects difficult to keep out, but they are difficult to exterminate once they get in.
+Not only are these insects challenging to keep out, but they are difficult to exterminate once they get in.
 And many of the strategies homeowners use are downright dangerous.

 For bed bug control in the Jacksonville area, reach out to Lindsey Pest Services.
 Our team is a proven leader in the pest control industry.
-You need to look no further than our QualityPro Certification from the National Pest Management Association to know that you'll get exceptional pest control service from Lindsey from beginning to end.
+Look no further than our QualityPro Certification from the National Pest Management Association to know that you'll get exceptional pest control service from Lindsey from beginning to end.
 QualityPro is a high mark of excellence that only a small percentage of pest companies have earned.
 Don't trust just anyone who promises to get rid of those bed bugs.
 Trust the proven experts at Lindsey Pest Services.